getchip/PocketCHIP-Docs/source/includes/_glance.md

 Along the top edge of PocketC.H.I.P. are input and output pins from C.H.I.P..
 These are great for attaching and controlling sensors, motors, and LEDs.

-See C.H.I.P. documentation to learn how to use them [here](http://docs.getchip.com/#gpio).
+See the C.H.I.P. documentation to learn how to use them [here](http://docs.getchip.com/#gpio).

 ## Pencil stand